beproud/bpnotify/docs/en/source/sending_notifications.rst

 The notifications API supports retrieving notifications from backends that support retrieval.
 For this the :func:`get_notifications()
 <beproud.django.notify.api.get_notifications>` function is provided.
+The
+:func:`get_notifications() <beproud.django.notify.api.get_notifications>`
+function retrieves notifications from the first backend that supports retrieval for the given media type.

 .. function:: get_notifications(target, media, start=None, end=None)

+The :func:`get_notifications() <beproud.django.notify.api.get_notifications>`
-The ``get_notifications()`` method retrieves notifications sent to a specific target and media type and returns them as a python dictionary in the following format and in the reverse order they were sent (newest first):
+method retrieves notifications sent to a specific target and media type and returns them as a python dictionary in the following format and in the reverse order they were sent (newest first):

 .. code-block:: python